openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

 To distinguish between different group population methods while maintaining a unified model, we will:

+* Define group types as the method by which a user group is populated, with two primary modes:

+  * **Manual**: Users are explicitly assigned to the group through administrative interfaces.
+  * **Dynamic**: Membership is computed based on one or more criterion rules, allowing for automatic updates as user attributes or behaviors change.

 * Define group types (Manual vs Dynamic) based on the criterion types configured for each group rather than as a separate field.
 * Treat group type as a derived characteristic that determines whether the group will be automatically updated.
-* Allow the same ``UserGroup`` model to support both manual assignment (through special manual criterion types) and dynamic computation (through behavioral criterion types).
-* Enable groups to evolve from manual to dynamic by changing their configured criteria without requiring model changes.
+* Allow groups to evolve from manual to dynamic by changing their configured criteria without requiring model changes.
 * Use group type primarily as nomenclature to help administrators understand how a group is populated.

 II.
 Extensible Criterion Framework